Yuki-F-HCU/C_function_from_MATLAB/README.md

 # C_function_from_MATLAB
 C language functions generated from MATLAB.
-These functions are checked operation in GCC 5.4.x
+These functions are checked operation by GCC 5.4.x

 If you use these functions in this repository,
 1. Downroad directories what you want to use.